arhussain1/bank-tech-test/README.md

   - the logActivity method has been modified to accept a hash to reduce the number of arguments required
   - the currency values need to be formatted to 2 decimal places

-Ok, so I currently have a functioning statement class that can receive activity thats ocurring on the Bank Account and keep a record of it.
+Ok, so I currently have a functioning statement class that can receive activity that's occurring on the Bank Account and keep a record of it.
 Also, we can print statements in the correct format.

-However, our printStatement class has too much responsibility, it's printing the statement to the console and also generating the statement aswell.
+However, our printStatement class has too much responsibility, it's printing the statement to the console and also generating the statement as well.
 Let extract generating the statement to a CreateStatement method

 #### Stage 6 - Update BankAccount class to forward commands onto the statement class
 Lets start with the deposit method:
   - it should add the amount deposited to the total balance of the bank account
-  - it should call upon another method whose responsibility it is to logActivity(as this method will be used by withdraw aswell we should pass some arguments aswell)
+  - it should call upon another method whose responsibility it is to logActivity(as this method will be used by withdraw as well we should pass some arguments as well)
   - make sure to mock any external dependencies

 Do the same for the withdraw method

-Finally add print functionality to your BankAccount class which forwards to the statement classes print method
+Finally, add print functionality to your BankAccount class which forwards to the statement classes print method
   - Ensure you mock the dependency

 Final touch ups: